 Any advice from the Minister for Primary Industries and the Commonwealth Independent Expert Scientific Committee on a particular project will be available for the public to view on this website, together with the Gateway Panel's advice on the proposal.

-If a project proceeds to the development application stage, the application will be publicly exhibited for a minimum of 30 days on the Department of Planning & Infrastructure's website, which will enable comprehensive public consultation before any proposal can be determined.
+If a project proceeds to the development application stage, the application will be publicly exhibited for a minimum of 30 days on the Department of Planning & Environment's website, which will enable comprehensive public consultation before any proposal can be determined.